 A basic utility bill anywhere you live should include electricity, heating, cooling, water, and garbage.
-If you live in a 915 sq. ft. apartment, you should expect to pay around $162.71 per month in Houston.
+If you live in a 915 sq. ft. apartment, you should expect to pay around $164.90 per month in Houston.

 Keep in mind that Texas isn't known for its mild summers.
 You should expect to pay more to power your air conditioner from May to August when temperatures rise.

-Fitness and Entertainment
+Houston Fitness and Entertainment

 Houston's mild climate in fall, winter, and spring offers more opportunities to bike, jog, and get fit outdoors.
 Summers are tougher to spend the day in the heat.
-If you're a gym-goer and need a place to cool down while working out, you'll pay around $36.97 on monthly membership fees.
+If you're a gym-goer and need a place to cool down while working out, you'll pay around $43.13 on monthly membership fees.

-Hermann Park is also home to a golf course and the Houston Zoo.
+Hermann Park is home to a golf course and the Houston Zoo.
 The park is a family-friendly place to spend the day learning more about the 6,000 animals and 900 species at the zoo.

 Free Things to do Around Houston

-During summer months, the Miller Outdoor Theatre hosts free performances, flicks, and music in Houston's Museum District.
+During the summer months, the Miller Outdoor Theatre hosts free performances, flicks, and music in Houston's Museum District.
 Stop by The Menil Collection for free and see pieces from around the world, including works by Andy Warhol and Picasso.
 You can also go kayaking on the Armand Bayou Paddling Trail.

 Other Expenses to Consider in Houston

+There are some other expenses to consider when living in Houston.
 Fortunately, you don't have to worry about frigid winters and icy wear and tear on your car when you live in Houston.
 However, heat can be a major issue during the summer months.

 In addition to planning for a spike in utilities with air conditioning, most Texans need a pool to cool off.
 Swimming pools are common in apartment complexes throughout the metro area.

 However, keep in mind that the "living wage" indicates how much money you need to live above the poverty threshold.
-In Houston, the basic living wage is $12.22 per hour for a full-time employed single individual.
+In Houston, the basic living wage is $14.26 per hour for a full-time employed single individual.

-The living wage also doesn’t include any extras like eating out at restaurants, going to the movies, or taking a day trip.
+The living wage doesn’t include any extras like eating out at restaurants, going to the movies, or taking a day trip.
 It also doesn’t consider any savings for an emergency fund or retirement.